pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Because Flit is no frills, it is best for basic, quick builds.
 If you are a beginner you may want to select Hatch or PDM which will offer you more support in common operations.

 You may NOT want to use flit if:

 - You want to setup more advanced version tracking and management (using version control for version bumping)
-- You want a tool that handles dependency versions (use PDM instead)
+- You want a tool that handles dependency versions (use PDM or Poetry instead)
 - You have a project that is not pure Python (Use Hatch, PDM or setuptools)
-- Version Support: Flit uses the version from your package's ` __version__`.
+- You want environment management (use PDM, Hatch or Poetry)

 ## Hatch